 The locker I recently bought for $10 at a yard sale is a narrow, single unit.
 At the time I saw it, I hadn’t thought about DIY locker projects.
 But a quick search of internet gave me the inspiration pieces which I shared.
 I decided to give it a go.
 I kept it simple and created a storage piece for my kitchen, right next to the back door.

-This was my locker when I found it:
+This was how it looked when I found it:

 This locker didn’t close just right, it had dings and creases in the metal, and small places where the paint had rubbed off.
 Rust was just starting to form.